-Mirror lake is just below echo lake and can be reached by driving up the elk river logging road from Campbell River.
+Mirror lake on Vancouver Island is just below echo lake and can be reached by driving up the elk river logging road from Campbell River.
 There are some nice trout in this small lake along with a few rustic campsites.
 One of the campsites has a decent dock.

 If you continue down the road that runs off the e.r.t. road and follows the shore of the lake, you will come to the north shore of lower Quinsam lake, the best way to go is by mountain bike, this will allow you to see the birds and animals without spooking them.

 All in all, this is a very nice little lake, just one of the many wonderful lakes in the area.
 It’s easy to get to, great for camping and has such great views, the fishing is good too.
 You can’t go wrong when you decide to camp at mirror lake, it’s a nice lake.